 At tax time, you’ll need to input the estimated payments you made for the previous tax year on Form 1040.
 This will give you credit for the amount you paid in during the year.
 The IRS will also have this information in its system, provided you either paid electronically or put the correct Social Security number on your personal check and payment stub when you sent them in.
 If you’re married and file jointly, the IRS goes by the first Social Security number listed on the tax return, so make sure all quarterly payments reference that ID, even if it’s your spouse’s.

 Taking Business Deductions

 Since so much of your income will be taken for taxes, it’s important to claim as many deductions as you can.
-Where your personal deductions will need to exceed the new standard deduction of $12,000, your business deductions are separate.
+Where your personal deductions will need to exceed the new standard deduction of $12,400, your business deductions are separate.
 Perhaps the biggest of these is your health insurance deduction, which can protect a substantial portion of your income from taxation.
-You can claim the full amount of premiums you pay during the year on Form 1040, line 29, but you’ll need to assert that you can’t access health insurance coverage through another source, such as your spouse’s employer.
+You can claim the full amount of premiums you pay during the year on Form 1040, page one, line 9, but you’ll need to assert that you can’t access health insurance coverage through another source, such as your spouse’s employer.